Precomputing Multi-Agent Path Replanning Using Temporal Flexibility: Background

 \section{Background}

-We begin by describing the state space representation of Safe Interval Path Planning (SIPP); Any-Start-Time Planning, which is the single-agent optimal search used by our precomputation; and Multi-Agent Execution Delay Replanning~(MAEDeR), which is the most closely related formulation of the multi-agent delay replanning problem.
+We begin by describing the state-space representation of Safe Interval Path Planning (SIPP); Any-Start-Time Planning, which is the single-agent optimal search used by our precomputation; and Multi-Agent Execution Delay Replanning~(MAEDeR), which is the most closely related formulation of the multi-agent delay replanning problem.